 Answer the questions below.

-- The video starts with the nurse sitting in the light surrounded by dark.
+- The video starts with the nurse sitting in a pool of light, but otherwise surrounded by dark.
 Why is that significant?
 What does it suggest about the nurse and/or about the world around her?
 What can we infer about how she feels and about her character?

 - The second patient is a young woman, lying in the bed.
 When she turns her face, what do we notice?
 What are we learning about the nurse’s life and/or about the life of the patients?
 What we learning about life generally?